As seen on Mobile Marketing Watch. See the original post here.

-Marketers can master video advertising in 2018 with a combination of harnessing ad creative automation for fast iterations with beautiful video ads that are both on-brand and personalized, based on user interests, platform and device.
+Marketers can master video advertising in 2018 with a combination of harnessing ad creative automation for fast iterations with beautiful video ads that are both on-brand and personalized, based on user interests, platform, and device.
 Brands should broaden their approach to video ads this year to ensure they don’t miss out on opportunities to connect with audiences.

 Here are the top trending video ad formats that you should consider for your 2018 digital marketing campaign strategy:

-1) Facebook Creative Shop Best Practices
+1) Facebook Creative Marketplace Best Practices

 Facebook marketers are now experimenting with taking still image assets and turning them into dynamic video ads.
-The in-house Facebook Creative Shop reviewed hundreds of top performing ads, and identified four different categories in which all of these ads fell into: Basic Motion (still images animated with 1-2 elements in motion), Brand in Motion (adding motion to the brand or logo), Benefit in Motion (animating the benefit messaging in the ad with typography), and Demo in Motion (demonstrating an app, website product or feature with the ad).
+The in-house Facebook Creative Marketplace reviewed hundreds of top performing ads, and identified four different categories in which all of these ads fell into: Basic Motion (still images animated with 1-2 elements in motion), Brand in Motion (adding motion to the brand or logo), Benefit in Motion (animating the benefit messaging in the ad with typography), and Demo in Motion (demonstrating an app, website product or feature with the ad).
 Adding just this bit of animation to stills can be as simple as just a few layers with different characters moving and use of music, and still be eye-catching to viewers.
 The following are tips and best practices on how to improve videos to increase your ad’s user value:

-Basics in Motion: A simple video or an animation.
+A simple video or an animation.
 You can start from a still image and add some movement like a few layers with different characters moving.
 You can also use music to add excitement.

 See all video examples here.